WGH History

 On November 11,

-1928, the frequency of the station was changed to 1310 kilocycles, with a
+1928, the frequency of the station was changed again, this time to 1310 kilocycles, with a

 power of 100 watts.
 A few weeks later, on December 20, studios were opened on the